JRegimbal/CanHaptics501/labs/lab4.md

 effector overshoots, updates, then turns around to correct.
 This behavior is shown in the video below.
 At the end, the position tracking ceases to be accurate and the end effector is stuck in the real world.

+Coming back to this after implementing path tracking, the PID controller could be tuned to stably follow the path (albeit less smoothly).
+The biggest issues emerge when the time is increased while the controller is running.
+Increasing the time would often result in instability and the loss of tracking described above.
+Decreasing the time would increase the smoothness of the motions but did not cause problems until the sampling rate couldn't be supported by Processing.

 <video width="100%" controls>
   <source src="../assets/lab4/PID-overshoot.webm" type="video/webm">
 </video>